What is the most important aspect of an email? Is it the preheader? The subject line? Or the email footer? Not sure what it is? It's the email copy!

 Email copy is important because it is one of the contributing factors whether or not a recipient takes the desired action.
 Moreover, people who purchase through an email spend 138% more than those who don’t receive emails.
 Plus, take a look at the other important aspects of email copy that cannot be ignored.

 One way to make email copy more persuasive is to tell a story.
 Stories are a powerful way to connect with readers and persuade them to take action.
 When writing a story, it is important to focus on the problem that the protagonist is facing and how they overcome it.
+How do you come up with that, and how do you find ways to back it up?
+These writing strategies and techniques should be able to help you improve the effectiveness of your storytelling.

 This will help to engage the readers and provide them with a relatable example of how the product or service can be of benefit to them.